 Franciacorta DOCG

-It is nurtured and cared for between Milan and Brescia, on the shores and in the hinterland of Lago d'Iseo.
+Wines from Franciacorta are great wines and are probably the epitome of the best sparkling wines in Italy.
+It is nurtured between Milan and Brescia, on the shores and in the hinterland of Lake Iseo.
 Thanks to the lake, the Franciacorta area is well protected against extreme climatic conditions and excessive temperature fluctuations.
-In summer it protects the area from the heat of the Po Valley and in winter it reduces the icy cold from the north.
-Lake Iseo is considered a pearl, still largely spared from the largest tourist flows, tranquil and attractive, of restrained elegance.
-If you deal with Franciacorta, you cannot avoid one wine house: the Lombard house Ca' del Bosco and with him the wine personality Maurizio Zanella have strongly influenced this wine.
-In 1968, Zanella opted for an oenological career that leaves nothing to chance and uses ultra-modern technology and science to create the best conditions for the highest quality.
+In summer it protects from the heat of the Po Valley and in winter it reduces the icy cold from the north.
+Lago d'Iseo is considered a pearl, still largely spared from the largest tourist crowds, tranquil and attractive, of restrained elegance.

 The grapes are harvested by hand without exception, the first fermentation to clear wine takes place in steel tanks.
 Then the wines are blended, bottled and stored for the second fermentation.
 They then slumber in the cellars for at least 18 months, regularly turned gently.
 Only then are they allowed to bear the family name.
 A Franciacorta Riserva even requires a maturation period of 60 months.
 Or longer.
 This wine is a wonderfully sparkling success story that we would like to toast with you to many more to come.